LearnFintech

 The Mercado Pago Story: The Tail That Wagged the Dog

-Marcos Galperin realized that the payment problems on Mercado Libre were the same problems facing the *entire* Latin American economy.
-He opened the platform.
-Suddenly, a shoe store that didn't sell on Mercado Libre could still use Mercado Pago to process their credit card payments.
-This was the moment the "Feature" became a "Platform."
+Galperin noticed the payment friction inside his marketplace was the same friction crippling the entire Latin American economy.
+So he opened the platform.
+A shoe store that never sold on Mercado Libre could now use Mercado Pago to take card payments.
+The feature had become a platform.

 Key Metrics (FY24)